Updated on May 14th, 2022 by Felix Martinez

 Making these products available by subscription has broad appeal among customers.
 For as low as $10 a month, customers can access and use Adobe’s products.
 The subscription model helps to even out revenue results as customers make monthly payments instead of a one-time fee.

 In addition, Adobe continues to see strong sales numbers for even its older products.
 For example, Acrobat, and its PDF file format, now bring in annual revenue of ~$1 billion.
-Though there are several PDF editors on the market, Adobe’s Acrobat Pro DC is tops on the market.
+Though there are several PDF editors on the market, Adobe’s Acrobat Pro DC is tops in the market.

 Adobe also augments its core business with bolt-on additions, especially in the area of digital experience.
 For example, the company acquired Marketo, a leader in business-to-business marketing engagement, for $4.8 billion in 2018.
-The Marketo Engagement Platform offers advanced analytics that allow for the handling of a large amount of data and more complex marketing processes.
+The Marketo Engagement Platform offers advanced analytics that allows for the handling of a large amount of data and more complex marketing processes.

 In total, Adobe has multiple growth levers to pull, making it likely that the company will continue to be a major player in its industry.